Jamal Agnew Player Prop Bets for NFL Week 11 | Jacksonville vs. San Francisco 11/21/2021

 Season Stats

+- So far this season, 10.8% of the 333 passes thrown by his team have gone Agnew's way.

-- With three targets in the red zone this season, Agnew has been on the receiving end of 11.1% of his team's 27 red zone pass attempts.
+- Agnew has seen the ball thrown his way three times in the red zone this season, 11.1% of his team's 27 red zone pass attempts.

 - The Jaguars, who rank 31st in the NFL in points scored, have dropped back to pass 61.2% of the time while opting for the ground attack 38.8% of the time.